JoanaBLate/webasyouwish/README.md

-# Web As You Wish (old version no longer available - brand new version to be released soon)
+# Web As You Wish
 ### Browser tool for creation of pure HTML/CSS webpages (works on smartphones)
+#### Under construction - teaser available at https://webasyouwish.com/teaser

 This tool creates webpages very fast.
 And the webpages are fast, reliable on any browser x device, accessibility friendly, excellent for SEO, referring to HTML semantics, non-verbose, very maintainable, lightweight, 100% respectful to the World Wide Web Consortium standards and have zero dependency on libraries.
 All Html elements are created by Html code (not by JavaScript).